Best Hiking Clothes for Women (Hiking Outfit Ideas)

 I rotate several Outdoor Research Echo hiking shirts on my hikes.
 They are the most comfortable synthetic hiking shirts I’ve worn.
 I’d go so far as to say it feels like I’m not even wearing a shirt.
 Plus, they come in many versions, from tank to long-sleeve hoodies.

-Shop For Outdoor Research Echo Shirt
+Outdoor Research Echo Shirt

 Smartwool Classic Shirt